alikian/localstack-loader/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://raw.githubusercontent.com/alikian/localstack-loader/main/LICENSE)

 A Library to start localstack, no spring dependencies, so it can be used with any version of spring.
+- Pull localstack docker image
-- Start localstack using testcontainer
+- Start localstack docker container
 - Create Resources based on cloudformation template
 - - with Full Cloudformation temple, is slow (takes more 30 seconds)
 - - with Simple Cloudformation is fast but is doesn't check dependent resources, it has support for Secrets Managers, DynamoDB and SQS